Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Monetary Policy Response to Inflationary Shocks

-The initial price shock in the first few months causes bankruptcies that are less numerous with a reactive Central Bank, hence also reducing the initial unemployment spike (peak at 28.5\% in the Inactive Central Bank scenario and 5.2\% with Active Central Bank with Anchored Trust).
-However, at the end of the shock the Central Bank effort to control inflation results in a peak unemployment of 14.6 \% in Feb 2024, 8\% higher than in the Inactive Central Bank scenario.
-We see that in the Mark-0 model, the Central Bank is stuck between a rock and a hard place with its inflation-unemployment trade-off, meaning that in the context of these shocks, monetary policy is not a panacea: some form of Keynesian stimulus or ``Helicopter Money'' is needed in conjunction with monetary policy to restore the economy to its pre-crisis steady-state -- see section \ref{sec:helicopter} below.
+All these effects lead to higher unemployment, impeding the overall post-shock recovery.} We thus see that in the Mark-0 model, the Central Bank is stuck between a rock and a hard place with its inflation-unemployment trade-off, meaning that in the context of these shocks, monetary policy is not a panacea: some form of Keynesian stimulus or ``Helicopter Money'' is needed in conjunction with monetary policy to restore the economy to its pre-crisis steady-state -- see section \ref{sec:helicopter} below.
 In this regard, a Central Bank with an explicit dual-mandate would potentially navigate the trade-off better.